Ryan Mario Singapore

-Ryan Mario is an educator by profession and an art journalist by passion.
+Ryan Mario is an educator and art journalist by profession and passion.
 As a Singaporean writer of contemporary arts, Mario has developed a keen conceptual sense towards the analysis of artworks artistic paradigms in the market.
 Mario’s primary research trajectory is on the economic and cultural balance in the art business and his works mostly delve into the social and cultural impacts in local contexts.
 He has aided both emerging artists and industry heavyweights with the documentations of their works and written several published articles for major art events and fairs.
 Through his writings and art education initiatives, Mario aims to fortify Singapore’s creative diplomacy with other countries within the art sector.
 He is the writer and co-editor for the art books of the Art Connects Women Exhibitions 2019 and 2020 in Dubai.

 Hafizan Asri Singapore